abhaynayar/obsidian/notes/pwn.md

 ### Format String Attacks
 **Offset notation: `%6$x`**

+**Learn about fmtstr in pwntools to automate format string exploits**
 - *read-where* primitive: `%s` (for example, `AAAA%7$s` would return the value at the address 0x41414141).
 - *write-what-where* primitive: `%n`
 - write one byte at a time: `%hhn`